AG-JY-Lab/RNA-seq-analysis/README.md

 ![](./images/rnaseq.png)

-### This repository maintains and end to end downstream workflow of bulk RNA sequencing analysis from gene read counts to functional enrichment analysis.
+### This repository maintains an end to end downstream workflow (post FASTQ alignment) of bulk RNA sequencing analysis from gene read counts to functional enrichment analysis.

 <br>